FahimKamal/Unity_FK-Toolbox_Project/Popup test/Assets/FK-Toolbox/Package Resources/Readme.md

 ### Read me first
-Keep All the necessary files that needs to be imported in asset folder of your project, inside the FK-Toolbox folder and create a *.unitypackage with the name of FK-Toolbox-package.
+Keep All the necessary files/folders that needs to be imported in asset folder of your project, inside this `Package Resources` folder and create a `FK-Toolbox-package.unitypackage` package file with those files/folders.

 This package file will be automatically imported to the project each time you will install this package with your project.